jschwartzman7/game-of-life/README.md

-# Jonah-Projects
+# game-of-life

-These are some personal projects and ideas I have created using Java.
+Conway's Game of Life using Java StdDraw api